morganross/Kexow-Install/README.md

 ##New TODO New TODO##########################
+why are snapshots not working on running or shutdown instaces?

+why wont it let me delete a volume?

+why cant i donwload syslog via ftp? why isnt it logging to /var/log/nova? where is it logging to?

+delete curent volume
+enable logging
+view log files

+openstack on ubuntu for later

 install guest tools

-create snapshot image voume with disk start said image from command line install desktop on guest, connect via x2go
+enable logging, find logs, use log tool create snapshot image voume with disk, from stopped instance, and from running instace start said image from command line install desktop on guest, connect via x2go